Arun Valley line: Electrification

 The line was electrified using the (750 V DC third rail) system by the Southern Railway in 1938 as part of the proposals to electrify the lines from London to Portsmouth.
 This originally only covered the section from Horsham to Littlehampton and Barnham, as the main line was the line through Dorking and Sutton, as opposed to the line to Three Bridges, but plans were extended to electrify the "branch" as well in the same year.

 Electric services were provided by electric multiple units.
 For most of the rest of the twentieth century, an hourly express service was provided which joined/divided at Barnham, with 4 or 8 coaches continuing to Bognor and 4 to Portsmouth Harbour.
 This called at Arundel, Pulborough and latterly Billingshurst, going via Sutton and Dorking.
 An all-stations stopping service also ran hourly via Crawley to Bognor Regis, usually via Littlehampton.

 Later work

 Two bridges on the line, The Black Rabbit Bridge (just north of Arundel) and the Peppering Bridge (a few hundred yards further on) were replaced during the August Bank Holiday weekend of 2009.
 The line was completely closed to traffic during these major engineering works and a replacement bus service served stations between Arundel and Pulborough.
 As the two-week Arundel Festival was drawing to a close over the weekend, Southern maintained a service into the station from the West Coastway Line from Bognor Regis via Barnham and Ford, and a reversal at Littlehampton.

 Services

-There are currently four trains per hour in each direction over the route off-peak, made up of twin portions from two trains per hour from London Victoria.
-This is the most frequent service on the route since the late 1970s.
+Between Horsham and Three Bridges, trains run 4 times per hour: 2 fast southern trains stopping only at crawley and 2 slower Thameslink trains calling at Littlehaven, Faygate (Peak time only), Ifield and Crawley.
+South of Horsham, 2 fast services per hour run Non-stop to Barnham and then on to Portsmouth.
+2 trains per hour stop at all station to Bognor Regis This is the most frequent service on the route since the late 1970s.
+Thameslink trains to Horsham began in the late 2010s.